akibrahimug/Oliotya-Uganda-Safaris/CLERK_SETUP_GUIDE.md

 # Clerk Authentication Setup Guide

 ## Overview
-Clerk authentication has been **fully integrated** into the Nambi Uganda Safaris application.
+Clerk authentication has been **fully integrated** into the Oliotya Safaris application.
 User data syncs automatically between Clerk and your database via webhooks.

 ## ✅ What's Already Done